Breaded cutlet: Mexico, Central America, and Spanish Caribbean

 In Cuba, breaded cutlet is served as steak milanesa, made with a thin cut of sirloin, breaded and fried, with tomato sauce on top and sometimes melted cheese.
 It is usually served with traditional Cuban side dishes.

 If not accompanied by the tomato sauce, it is merely known as bistec empanizado, bistec empanado or empanada.
-It is sometimes eaten with slices of lime or criollo lemon on the side to squirt on top.
+It is sometimes eaten with slices of lime or key lime on the side to squirt on top.

 In Mexico, thinly sliced meat, breaded and fried, known as milanesa, is a popular ingredient in tortas, the sandwiches sold in street stands and indoor restaurants in Mexico City.
 It is usually a beef (also pork or chicken) cut tenderized thin, and coated with flour, whisked eggs, and breadcrumbs.
 It can be part of a main dinner course, or used as a breaded and fried filet in torta style sandwiches.

 In Panama, cutlet is known as milanesa, and is most commonly made of thinly sliced beef (usually sirloin steaks) but also thin chicken fillets.
 The meat is seasoned with salt and pepper, dipped in beaten eggs and covered with flour or bread crumbs and fried in vegetable oil.
 If breaded, they are normally covered with flour first before being dipped in the egg.
 Lime juice is then squeezed over the cutlets before serving or eating them, and they are also seasoned with hot sauce often.
 Milanesas are eaten with white rice and other common side dishes, such as salad, lentils or beans.
 The latter two are poured over the rice as they are usually served in Panama while the salad is served off to the side where there is still space left on the plate.
-When served as sandwiches, they are known as emparedado de milanesa or sandwich de milanesa when tomatoes, onions, lettuce, ketchup and/or American cheese (known as queso amarillo i.e. yellow cheese).
+When served as sandwiches, they are known as emparedado de milanesa or sandwich de milanesa when tomatoes, onions, lettuce, ketchup or American cheese (known as queso amarillo i.e. yellow cheese).
 Sandwich bread and pan flauta (a Panamanian type of baguette that is thicker and softer) are the types used to make these sandwiches.